-The Deputy Chief U.S. Probation Officer, under the direction of the Chief U.S. Probation Officer, will maintain the overall responsibility of the Student Internship Program.
+The Deputy Chief U.S. Probation Officer, or the designee, under the direction of the Chief U.S. Probation Officer, will maintain the overall responsibility of the Student Internship Program.
 A file on each Intern will be maintained by the Personnel Specialist.
 All official correspondence with the Intern and the respective educational institution will be included in this file.

-Probation Officer Mentors, who work with the Student Interns, will be responsible for training, monitoring, and reporting upon the progress of each Intern to the respective supervisor.
+Probation Officers, who work with the Student Interns, will be responsible for training, monitoring, and reporting upon the progress of each Intern to the respective supervisor.
+All probation employees will coordinate activities to ensure that all areas of training are completed within the designated time frames.